0xVanfer/create-sui-wallet/README.md

 Each IP has a limit on requesting test token.
 You may wait for an hour or change your IP to get another wallet.

+TODO: One claim can afford several wallets' mint.
+Transfer the balance to next wallet created if balance is enough.

 ## Chrome、Chromedriver

 Must have chrome driver